 With a ton of health benefits, those on many different diets can enjoy eating oatmeal for breakfast.
 Low in saturated fat and cholesterol, oats help to reduce the risk of heart disease.
 They are high in protein, vitamins, and minerals.

-However, their high levels of fiber make oats most popular.
+However, their high levels of fiber make oats the most popular.
 While different types of oats have varying levels of fiber, all have a noteworthy amount.

 Are Oats Gluten-Free?